gatsbyjs/gatsby/docs/blog/gatsby-v2.md

 We're incredibly pleased to announce the 2nd major release of Gatsby!

-Gatsby is a modern website and app generator focused on developer productivity and performance by leveraging the latest web technologies.
+Gatsby is a modern website and app generator.
 Thousands of developers use Gatsby to create amazing blogs, apps, marketing sites, ecommerce, documentation, and more!

+[Read more](/) about how Gatsby improves developer productivity and performance by leveraging the latest web technologies.

 V2.0.0 is the result of months of hard work by the Gatsby core team and 315 contributors.
+Thank you to everyone who's contributed and tested the betas!

 This release focuses on performance and developer experience.
 Highlights include:

 - Reduced build times by up to 75%
-- Shrunk JavaScript client runtime by 23% [TODO get actual number]
+- Shrunk JavaScript client runtime by 31%
 - Upgraded Gatsby to latest version of core dependencies, webpack 4, Babel 7, React 16.5

 [Sign up for our v2 webinar to learn more about this release](https://www.gatsbyjs.com/v2-launch-webinar)

 ![Gatsby astronaut butler delivers v2](./images/gatsby-v2-astronaut.png)

-## Showcase
+## People using Gatsby

 These are some of the fine companies that trust Gatsby.